chakra-ui/zag/.changeset/neat-zebras-brake.md

 "@zag-js/select": patch
 ---

-Improve keyboard accessibility by managing the tab experience between the content, trigger and other tabbable elements in the natural DOM order.
+Improve keyboard accessibility by managing focus between the content, trigger and other tabbable elements in the natural DOM order.